bitshares/dev.bitshares.works/docs/knowledge_base/kb/broadcasr_trnx.rst

   1. ``signed_transaction`` instance is created,
   2. (do something...)
-  3. check `broadcase1` flag
+  3. check `broadcast` flag
   4. if broadcast=rue, send the instance by ``broadcast_transaction``

-and return the transaction instance
+and return the instance.

 * Other methods that have the same pattern (wallet.cpp)